peroje1/credit_risk/README.md

 - Applies required formulas to calculate **risk scores** and **probabilities** for each customer:
   - Adjusts missing or invalid income (`income = 3000` if none).
   - Uses installment count, overdue days, gender, and other features.
-- `main.py` — does the entire workflow, determines the calculation date automatically, and triggers data load and scoring steps.
+- `main.py` — does the entire workflow, determines the calculation date automatically if no date given, and triggers data load and scoring steps.
 - Stores the final results in the **`risk_results`** table.
 It contains customer_id, score and probabilty.
  #### `calculate.py` Calculates credit risk scores for each customer on a given calculation date (calc_date) using data from four source tables: